TetewHeroez/supertropical-algebra/docs/source/advanced.rst

 - Defined only for square matrices
 - Requires |A| ≠ ε (permanent not epsilon)
 - Generalizes matrix inversion in supertropical algebra
-- A * A^♯ relates to pseudo-identity behavior
+- A * A^∇ relates to pseudo-identity behavior

 ## References